davi-leonardi/bugTrackerClone/README.md

 https://bugtrackerclone-production.up.railway.app/

 This is a bug tracker with authentication and a real-time chat.
-Developed with Python, Flask and Postgres.
+Developed with Python, Flask and Postgres (ORM: SQLAlchemy).
 Deployed on Heroku (migrated to Railway).

 The real-time chat was implemented with socket.io.